• All Recipes

 Chip dipping into Mexican red salsa.

 The great thing about this red salsa is its versatility.
 Add, eliminate, and adjust.
-It’s healthy — and an easy and delicious way to add more plant-based nutrients into your day-to-day.
+It’s an easy and delicious way to add more plant-based nutrients into your day-to-day.

 Depending on how spicy you like it, add more or less chiles.
 You can also remove seeds for a milder flavor.